jdm-git/CRUDApp/README.md

 To install this app, you need to have `node.js` installed

+Then enter `npm install` in terminal and
-After that type `npm run` to terminal
+After that type `npm run` to terminal.